prysmaticlabs/documentation/website/docs/install/install-with-script.md

 ## Step 3: Run an execution client

+In this step, you'll install an execution-layer client that Prysm's beacon node will connect to.

 import QuickstartRunExecutionNodeJWTPartial from '@site/docs/install/partials/_quickstart-run-execution-node-jwt.md';

 <QuickstartRunExecutionNodeJWTPartial />

+Congratulations - you’re now running an <strong>execution node</strong> in Ethereum’s execution layer.

 ## Step 4: Run a beacon node using Prysm